-- 1. Only one sample collected. - 2.
+- 1. Only one sample collected. - The State and EPA require us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+The date of the last sample collected is as indicated. - 3.
 These results are for informational purposes.
 There are no set standards.
 EPA will use this data to help determine where certain contaminants occur and whether it needs to regulate these contaminants.
-At this time, these contaminants do not have MCLs or MCLGs. - 3.
-The State and EPA require us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-The date of the last sample collected is as indicated. - 4.
-The lab result for a Trichloroethylene sample is nq if the level is between 0.2 ppb and 0.5 ppb, and nd if the level is < 0.2 ppb. - 5.
+At this time, these contaminants do not have MCLs or MCLGs. - 4.
+This is a Secondary Maximum Contaminant Level not enforced by EPA. - 5.
+The lab result for a Trichloroethylene sample is nq if the level is between 0.2 ppb and 0.5 ppb, and nd if the level is < 0.2 ppb. - 6.
+90th percentile value of the samples collected. - Number of samples above the action level. - 8.
 After each quarter, a running average is calculated using the preceding 12 months of data.
 The posted amount is the highest running average for the year.